 - Comprehensive wellness approaches that allow for participation in recreational activities, yoga, and mindfulness training

 By encouraging a continuum of care without interruption, individuals don’t feel like they’re floundering.
 The transition is seamless and stress-free.
 The latter is vital because stressors could lead to trigger events.
-When needed, therapists work with program residents to anticipate hiccups in the process, which allows them to develop effective coping strategies.
+When needed, therapists work with services residents to anticipate hiccups in the process, which allows them to develop effective coping strategies.

 Targeting Lasting Sobriety and Independence